-To earn this 0.5 USBE credit badge you will submit two different types of evidence from the list below to demonstrate your proficiency in working with students to create home communication aids in Spanish.
+To earn this 0.5 USBE credit microcredential you will submit two different types of evidence from the list below to demonstrate your proficiency in working with students to create home communication aids in Spanish.
 You will also complete a short reflective analysis.

 You will need to collaborate with Spanish-speaking students to create home communication aids and to translate them into Spanish.